f1u77y/web-media-controller/README.md

 ### Other browsers
 Not supported yet

-Alternatively, you can install extensions as temporary (Note that there is no way to make temporary to be installed persistently on Firefox)

 ## Install as temporary extension

 ### Firefox
+(Note that there is no way to make temporary extension to be installed persistently on Firefox)
 1. Go to `about:debugging`
 2. Select "Load Temporary Add-on"
 3. Load it from the `./extension` directory